SimmonsRitchie/financial_disclosure_scraper/readme.md

 #### Install

 1. Open the terminal.
-Clone this repo:
+Clone the project repo:

     `git clone https://github.com/SimmonsRitchie/financial_disclosure_scraper.git`

-2. If you don't have pipenv installed, run:
+2. If you don't have pipenv installed on your machine, run:

     `pip install pipenv`

 3. Navigate into the project directory:

-    `cd court_docket_scraper`
+    `cd financial_disclosure_scraper`

 4. Use pipenv to create a virtual environment and install the project dependencies.
 Run:

     `pipenv install`

-5. If needed, configure the environmental variables in .env in the root of the project directory.
+5. If needed, configure the environmental variables in .env in the root of the project directory:

+     `nano .env`

  Refer to the comments for what each variable does.
-If you're not sure, leave the file as it is.:

-    `nano .env`

 #### Run
 Usage from command line: